grnet/synnefo/docs/design/pithos-view-authorization.rst

         the "redirect_uri" parameter was included in the authorization request

-Since the pithos view is registered as a confidential client it MUST authenticate with astakos by providing an Authorization header including the encoded client credentials as described http://tools.ietf.org/html/rfc2617#page-11.
+Since the pithos view is registered as a confidential client it MUST authenticate with astakos by providing an Authorization header including the encoded client credentials as described in http://tools.ietf.org/html/rfc2617#page-11.

 For example, the view makes the following HTTP request using TLS (with extra line breaks for display purposes only)::

-     POST /astakos/oa2/token HTTP/1.1
+     POST /astakos/oauth2/token HTTP/1.1
      Host: accounts.synnefo.live
      Authorization: Basic cGl0aG9zLXZpZXc6MTIzNDU=
      Content-Type: application/x-www-form-urlencoded